VincentQDo/RetireRatio/README.md

 ## ✅ Final Notes

-MacroLens is a long-term, niche project with compounding value.
+RetireRatio is a long-term, niche project with compounding value.
 The MVP will focus on:
 - **Retirement system stress**
 - **Demographic realities**
 - **Data-backed investing perspective**